SamEmerson1/C-Sight/README.md

 ---
 ### Notes

-- Currently building for MacOS
+- Currently building for MacOS - would work for Window and Linux w/ adjustments
 - Using/Experimenting with PyShark
 - Using IP database from https://ipinfo.io/ (05/29/25)
 - Malicious url database from https://urlhaus.abuse.ch/ (05/31/25)